BUGO07/DontJump/README.md

 Contributions, issues and feature requests are welcome!

 Feel free to check [issues page](https://github.com/BUGO07/DontJump/issues).
-You can also take a look at the [contributing guide](https://github.com/BUGO07/DontJump/pulls).
+You can also [contribute](https://github.com/BUGO07/DontJump/pulls) to this project.

 ## 📝 License